 Ohio health insurance laws are designed to protect Buckeye residents.
 Whether it’s your individual medical coverage, a plan through your employer, Senior Medicare coverage, or perhaps a guaranteed-issue policy through COBRA, laws and regulations help keep rates affordable and coverage up to date.
 Coverage is not mandatory, although it is highly recommended to enroll privately during Open Enrollment, or through an employer.

-And of course, they also help consumers understand the rules.
+Current laws also help consumers understand the rules.
 The Affordable Care Act (Obamacare) also aids consumers with mild and serious pre-existing conditions that otherwise would not qualify for coverage.
 If you lose your job, have a debilitating sickness or illness, or can’t afford to purchase medical benefits, you will be able to obtain a policy.
-Compliance is mandatory, although future legislation may remove the required mandate to buy a plan, and also offer low-cost plans that allow consumers to customize benefits.
+Compliance is not mandatory, since past legislation removed the required mandate to buy a plan.
+Many carriers offer low-cost plans that allow consumers to customize benefits.

 ACA (Affordable Care Act/Obamacare)

 The ACA healthcare overhaul guidelines (Obamacare) have greatly impacted individual and family medical plans.
 The full implementation of changes began more than five years ago, both positive and negative.
 Although more Buckeye State residents have access to low-cost coverage, many other applicants have been forced to pay substantially higher premiums, with average annual rate increases of 10%-20%.

 In the Spring of 2012, the Supreme Court listened to testimony (both for and against) regarding the effectiveness of recent healthcare reform changes.
 The ruling was 6-3 in favor of moving forward with the complete implementation of the legislation.
 Although a full repeal is unlikely, reducing funding for the ACA, and eliminating subsidies for insurers, may create substantial changes.